ibm-cloud-docs/EventStreams/eventstreams062.md

 ## Third-party clients
 {: #third_party_clients}

 If you can't run the official Java clients, we recommend running one of the [recommended third-party clients](/docs/services/EventStreams/eventstreams062.html#clients_table), which are all well-tested with {{site.data.keyword.messagehub}}.
-The minimum Kafka protocol that we support is 0.10.

 <!--
 * [sarama (Go) ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Shopify/sarama){:new_window}
 -->

-Other third-party clients might work with {{site.data.keyword.messagehub}} but we can't make any guarantees.
+Other third-party clients that support the minimum set of client requirements might work with {{site.data.keyword.messagehub}}, however we only test with and have experience of the recommended third-party clients.

 ## Support summary for all recommended clients
 {: #client_summary}